Here’s How To Check Dunkin’s Christmas Hours To Get Your Holiday Coffee Fix

 Dunkin' fans are in luck this winter because many of the chain's locations will be open on Christmas Eve, which is Tuesday, Dec.
 24, and Christmas Day, which is Wednesday, Dec.
-25. However, because Dunkin' store hours vary by location, you'll want to check your location's hours via Dunkin's Mobile App before visiting to be sure.
+25. However, because Dunkin' store hours vary by location, you'll want to check your location's hours via Dunkin's Mobile App before visiting.

 There's more good news, because you can also indulge in your morning coffee at Dunkin' on New Year's Eve, which falls on Tuesday, Dec.
 31, and New Year's Day, which is Wednesday, Jan.
 1, since most locations will be open on both days.
 Once again, you'll want to confirm your spot's holiday hours via the mobile app.